 Meteorologist Drew Anderson has your updated forecast Friday and Saturday nights on Eyewitness News.

 In the background of each forecast, you’ll see Drew showcase a local town.
-He has photographed local landmarks—by the hundreds, beginning at WGAL.
+He has photographed local landmarks—by the hundreds!
+This tradition started at WGAL in Lancaster.

 For years, Drew served as WGAL’s noon and weekend morning meteorologist.
-During inclement weather, he’d report live from across the Susquehanna Valley.
+In times of severe weather, he’d report live from across the Susquehanna Valley.

-Across the Susquehanna River at FOX 43 WPMT, Drew brought an interactive twist to stories as a morning show reporter, and he helped the weather team as a fill-in meteorologist.
+Across the Susquehanna River at FOX 43 WPMT in York, Drew brought interactive reports to the morning show.
+He still helps the weather team as a fill-in meteorologist.

 Up the River in Harrisburg, Drew spent some time at WHP CBS21 doing weather, traffic, and news reporting.

-It took him only three and a half years to earn all the credits needed for his Bachelor of Science in Meteorology and minors in both communications and information science.
+It took him only three and a half years to earn all the credits needed for his Bachelor of Science in Meteorology, minor in communications, and minor information science.

-In the past, Drew gained national attention from a live forecast on ESPN's College GameDay and from a live report on The Weather Channel.
+Drew gained national attention from a live forecast on ESPN's College GameDay and live report on The Weather Channel.

-On the radio, Drew had a weekend music show at T102 in Pottsville, voiced an afternoon classic rock show on WKPS, did production work at WBUS, and gave live forecasts on WMGK.
+Besides TV, Drew had a weekend music show at T102 in Pottsville, voiced an afternoon classic rock show on WKPS in State College, did production work at WBUS in State College, and gave live forecasts on WMGK in Philadelphia.
 Many central and eastern Pennsylvania radio stations have aired his forecasts, too.

 Several newspapers in northeastern Pennsylvania have published his weekly weather articles and so has FOX Weather.